scjx123/ip/Welcome file.md

 ## 1. Overview
 ### 1.1 Project Overview
 DOMNUS - is a desktop application that helps in module and task tracking.
 It was developed under the module CS2113 Software Engineering & Object Oriented Programming.
-Within the schedule of approximately 7 weeks, my team of 5 Computer Eningeering students successfully created DOMNUS to help students to stay organize with respective to the modules they take in NUS.
+Within the schedule of approximately 7 weeks, my team of 5 Computer Engineering students successfully created DOMNUS to help students to stay organize with respective to the modules they take in NUS.

-{can add in your individual paragraph if you like, otherwise can remove}

 This is what out product looks like: